moiseevigor/moiseevigor.github.io/_posts/2026-05-15-geometry-of-seeing-cut-time-open-problem.md

 title: "The Open Problem: Exact Cut Time on SE(2)"
 subtitle: >
   For the visual cortex's geometry, when does a completed contour stop being the unique shortest one?
-Part 3 bounded that moment by the first Maxwell time.
+Part&nbsp;3 bounded that moment by the first Maxwell time.
 Here we ask whether the bound is exact — separating what Sachkov proved, what is verified only numerically, and what remains genuinely open at the degenerate boundary.
 date: 2026-05-15 09:00:00